Meet Our Therapists

 Lee Dudley, LPC

-Lee Dudley is a Licensed Professional Counselor with 17 years of experience.
+Lee Dudley is a Licensed Professional Counselor with over 20 years of experience.
 She specializes in treating trauma and attachment issues.
 She is also passionate about helping parents of behaviorally disturbed teens, women who are experiencing divorce and depression, along with helping those who have experienced grief and loss.
 She incorporates a powerful blend of wisdom, practical skills, hope, and humor in therapy.
 Lee is committed to helping adults find and recover their sense of purpose and drive in life.

 Lee earned a Master’s degree in counseling from the University of Colorado and Regis University.
 She finished a certificate in Applied Behavioral Analysis from Florida University of Technology and is a Certified Clinical Trauma Professional.
 Lee also has specialized training in EMDR.

-Lee is the founder and executive director of the Equine Partnership Program for 12 years and provides trauma counseling to individual clients as well as developing programs for the Denver Public Schools and Temple Grandin Equine Center.
+Lee is the founder and executive director of the Equine Partnership Program and provides trauma counseling to individual clients as well as developing programs for the Denver Public Schools and Temple Grandin Equine Center.
 Lee can attest to the incredible power utilizing horses in the therapeutic process and has seen incredible breakthroughs in the healing process through it.

 Lee is an award-winning horsewoman and the proud mother of three teenagers and brings the life experience of single parenting to her counseling practice.